Golf on M-22

 Greg had written a thoughtful article in Golf Course Industry on authenticity and why golf courses were so important in our landscapes.
 It really hit home with me, and I complimented him on his effort.

-Our up north charm and diverse collection of courses are beginning to spark national attention and we certainly do not mind coat-tailing our golf courses with our Sleeping Bear Dunes National Lakeshore where ABC’s Good Morning America awarded it, The Most Beautiful Place in America in 2011.
+Our collection of courses are beginning to spark national attention and we certainly do not mind coat-tailing our golf courses with our Sleeping Bear Dunes National Lakeshore where ABC’s Good Morning America awarded it, The Most Beautiful Place in America in 2011.
 The park is 35 miles of fresh water coastal dunes and is situated near the mid-point of the M-22 scenic highway.

 A passage in Greg’s article is worth repeating: